 If, during your Journey, you’d like to tip someone outside of our Crew (for example, a host/hostess or local cook), you may do so either during your interaction with that individual (e.g. after your meal, after your stay, etc.), or at the end of the trip (by specifying to the Expedition Leaders the individual whom you’d like to tip and the amount that you’d like to contribute).

-• Booking is done on a first-come, first-serve basis.
+• Booking for all our trips, including Journeys, is done on a first-come, first-serve basis.
 Given the limited number of travelers we guide each year, we recommend that you book as early on in the process as you feel comfortable.